menghanhui/r3bl.blog/_posts/2015-05-14-evs-netherlands-experience.markdown

 ## What did I get from this experience?

 The Netherlands is without a doubt the most liberal country in Europe.
-LGBT community is well accepted in this country, marihuana is legal and prostitution is considered as nothing more than a regular job over there.
+LGBT community is well accepted in this country, marihuana is legal[1] and prostitution is considered as nothing more than a regular job over there.

 People don't care where are you from, what religion you believe (or not believe) in, which color you are or whether you are a heterosexual or not.
 It is a country that fits my ideals perfectly and it was a real pleasure to live there for a month.